hegoimanzano/ICASCM2025/04_analysis.md

 - TRAVIS expects a specific LAMMPS trajectory format, e.g. `custom id element xu yu zu`.
 Ensure your dump uses these arguments, as we did in this tutorial, so you will not face any problem.
 - Do not use advanced mode; use the **default** answers when possible, unless you understand exactly what you are doing (experience!).
 TRAVIS will handle it for you.
 - TRAVIS performs molecular recognition to define the species in your system.
-Do not consider Ca or Na for bond recognition or Ca-water and Na-water will be considered as single molecules, instead of separated species.
+Do not include Ca or Na in bond recognition, or TRAVIS will treat Ca-water and Na-water will as single molecules rather than separated species.

 After the molecule recognition, TRAVIS will give you a list of the available properties to be computed.
 In this exercise we are interested in the mean square displacement / diffusion coefficients (`msd`) and the fixed-plane density profile (`dprof`).